Check out our Art Badge Options below!

 Learn about Women in Art History

-Scouts will explore the works of famous female Artists such as Georgia O'Keefe, Louise Nevelson, and many more.
+Scouts will explore the works of Famous Female Artists such as Georgia O'Keefe, Louise Nevelson, and more! - Then use what they learn to create their own work of art!

 Creative Play & Puppet Making - 10$ / person